asashepard/Aspect-Bench/CONTRIBUTING.md

-# Contributing to Aspect Code Bench
+# Contributing to Aspect Bench

 Thank you for your interest in contributing!
 This document provides guidelines for adding new repositories and creating quality benchmark tasks.